iterative/dvc.org/content/docs/studio/troubleshooting.md

    more than 200 mandatory columns), one solution is to split the metrics/<wbr>hyperparameters/<wbr>files that you want to display over multiple subdirectories in your git repository.
-For each subdirectory, you can create a new project that is limited to that subdirectory.
+For each subdirectory, you can create a new project in Iterative Studio and limit it to that subdirectory.

    To create projects for subdirectories,
    [specify the project directory in project settings](/doc/studio/user-guide/projects/project-settings#project-directory).